Doug Rucker

-Douglas Rucker (born December 31, 1927), is an American mid-century style architect, artist and author who has designed more than 80 residential and commercial projects and over 50 remodels/additions in California, Hawaii and Greece.
+Douglas Rucker (born December 31, 1927), is an American mid-century style architect and writer.

+He has designed more than 80 residential and commercial projects and over 50 remodels/additions in California, Hawaii and Greece.

 Early life

-Rucker was born in Elmurst, Illinois, to Phil and Eva Rucker, a metalworker and housewife, respectively, and attended grammar school in Chicago.
-He majored in architectural drawing at Austin High School.
+Rucker was born in Elmhurst, Illinois, to Phil and Eva Rucker, a metalworker and housewife, respectively, and attended grammar school in Chicago.
+He majored in architectural drawing at Austin High School in Chicago.

 Education and early career

-Rucker was awarded a scholarship to, and briefly attended, the Chicago Art Institute.
+Rucker was awarded a scholarship to, and briefly attended, the Art Institute of Chicago.
 Rucker received his Bachelor of Science (B.S.) in Architecture from the University of Illinois at Urbana-Champaign in 1950; he then worked as a draftsman in Denver and San Diego before moving to Altadena and becoming a licensed architect.

-Rucker worked for various firms in the greater Los Angeles region, including architect Ray Jones of Glendale and architecture firm Gilman & Young of Brentwood.
-In 1957, Rucker opened his own Pacific Palisades firm as part of a partnership and in 1958, he opened his own, eponymous firm in Malibu.
-During the firm's tenure, Rucker primarily designed single-family, Post and Beam residences in Malibu; some projects were also located in Calabasas, Santa Monica, and Los Angeles.
+Rucker worked for various firms in the greater Los Angeles region, including architect Ray Jones of Glendale, California, and architecture firm Gilman & Young of the Brentwood neighborhood of Los Angeles.

+In 1957, Rucker opened his own firm in Pacific Palisades, as part of a partnership and in 1958, he opened his own, eponymous firm in Malibu.
+During the firm's tenure, Rucker primarily designed single-family, post-and-beam residences in Malibu; some projects were also located in Calabasas, Santa Monica, and Los Angeles.
 Though now retired from architecture, Rucker lives in California's Santa Monica Mountains.

 "Pedestal House"

-In 1966, he built his second house, the "Pedestal House," on a Malibu promontory with the main floor sitting atop a forty-foot pedestal.
-Overlooking the mouth of Malibu Canyon and Surfrider Beach, the home featured views of the Pacific Ocean, Palos Verdes, the Serra Retreat, the Malibu Movie Colony and Catalina island.
-An architectural success, the house was featured in the Los Angeles Times, and was later included in the AIA’s Malibu Home Tour.
+In 1966, he built his second house, the "Pedestal House", on a Malibu promontory with the main floor sitting atop a forty-foot pedestal.
+Overlooking the mouth of Malibu Canyon and Surfrider Beach the home featured views of the Pacific Ocean, Palos Verdes Peninsula, the Serra Retreat, the Malibu Movie Colony and Catalina Island.
+An architectural success, the house was featured in the Los Angeles Times, and was later included in the American Institute of Architects's Malibu Home Tour.
 On September 25, 1970, the house was destroyed by a brush fire, but two years later, Rucker constructed a new, fire-resistive home on the same foundation as the Pedestal House.
 This second house was also featured in the Los Angeles Times, and again made part of the AIA Home Tour.
-The house is currently listed in Gebhard & Winter's Guide to Architecture in Los Angeles and Southern California, alongside works by Frank Lloyd Wright, Frank Gehry, and other major architects.
+The house is listed in Gebhard & Winter's Guide to Architecture in Los Angeles and Southern California, alongside works by Frank Lloyd Wright, Frank Gehry, and other major architects.

 Rucker discusses the building and rebuilding of both structures in his book, "Trial by Fire: A Tale of Two Houses."